odincov/discovering-pluto/README.md

 Deploy
 ---
-Setup ./ftp-config.js file using this as a template:
+Setup ./ftp-config.js file using this template:

 ```
 module.exports = {